Special Court for Sierra Leone: Indictees

 The Statute of the Special Court for Sierra Leone outlines four different types of crimes with which the Court can charge individuals.
 They are crimes against humanity, violations of Article 3 common to the Geneva Conventions and of Additional Protocol II (war crimes), other serious violations of international humanitarian law, and crimes under Sierra Leonean law.
 If found guilty, sentencing could include prison terms or have their property confiscated.
 The SCSL, as with all other tribunals established by the United Nations, does not have the power to impose the death penalty.
 Thus far, 13 individuals have been indicted on charges of committing crimes against humanity, war crimes, and other violations of international humanitarian law.
 No individuals have been charged with crimes under Sierra Leonean law.

 A total of 23 people have been indicted in the SCSL.
-Proceedings against 22 people have been completed: seven are serving their sentences, one died while serving his sentence, eight have finished their sentences, three have been acquitted, and three have died prior to the conclusion of the proceedings against them.
+Proceedings against 22 people have been completed: six are serving their sentences, one died while serving his sentence, nine have finished their sentences, three have been acquitted, and three have died prior to the conclusion of the proceedings against them.
 Proceedings against one person, Johnny Paul Koroma, are ongoing; he is a fugitive, although he is believed to be deceased.